alexandremendoncaalvaro/severinopi/README.md

 To know more access: https://github.com/pypa/pipenv

-### After installation
+### IMPORTANT
-To run any python file you will need to enable pipenv resources at the terminal.
+EVERY TIME you open a new terminal to run a python file you will need to enable pipenv resources at the terminal.
 To enable an installed pipenv enviroment, navigate to the project folder (the one with Pipfile) and run:

 ```bash
 pipenv shell